 West to East:

 – If you have the opportunity to adjust their schedule prior to leaving, you can change their eating and sleeping routine earlier by 15-minutes every day for a week so that by the time you arrive on your vacation, they will be on or close to the new time zone!

 – If you cannot adjust their schedule prior to leaving, then wake them up at or close to the desired wake-up time instead of letting them sleep in.
 Adjust naps earlier, in 45-minute increments, so that it should only take a few days to get on track.
-Allow for an earlier bedtime and make sure the room is dark and quiet (I heard black trash bags on windows are a great resource when you don’t have black-out shades!)
+Allow for an earlier bedtime and make sure the room is dark and quiet (Black trash bags on windows are a great resource when you don’t have black-out shades!
+I use them every time we travel and aren’t staying in a blacked out hotel)

 For more tips and specifics on this topic, check out this great article from the ASA: